 Brexit travel and transport

-Some communities may experience disruption to local road networks in the event of a no-deal EU exit.
+Some communities may experience disruption to local road networks in the event of a no-deal Brexit.
 As the highways authority, we are responsible for maintaining all roads within Kent, except motorways and major roads which are the responsibility of Highways England.

 Check the roads before you travel